Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Adjoint consistency of the cell-centered JST scheme

 The reference continuous equations will be the adjoint of Euler equations in transformed coordinates.
-Jameson presented these equations in \clfo{2-D} and \clfo{3-D} \cite{Jam_88}.
+Jameson presented these equations in 2-D and 3-D \cite{Jam_88}.
 Later on, Giles and Pierce derived the corresponding direct differentiation equation in 2-D \cite{GilPie_99}.
 In this framework, the physical space (typically about an airfoil) is seen as the image of the unit domain $[0,1]\times[0,1]$ with coordinates $(\xi,\eta)$.
 The transformed 2-D Euler equations in the $(\xi,\eta)$-coordinates are well-known and, for functions of the form (\ref{eq:obj_func}), the adjoint equations read \beq - \dxdx{\Lambda^T}{\xi} \left( \dxdx{y}{\eta} A(W) - \dxdx{x}{\eta} B(W) \right) - \dxdx{\Lambda^T}{\eta} \left(-A(W)\dxdx{y}{\xi} + B(W)\dxdx{x}{\xi} \right) = 0, \eeq

-$A(w)$ and $B(w)$ being the Jacobians of Euler flux in the physical $x$ and $y$ directions.
+\cltw{where $A(w)$ and $B(w)$ are} the Jacobians of Euler flux in the physical $x$ and $y$ directions.
 Let us assume that the wall corresponds to the $\xi=0$ boundary and that the function of interest is the force applied by the fluid on the solid in direction $\overline{d}=(d_x,d_y)$, then the corresponding boundary condition reads:

-It can be simplified \cltw{by benefiting from} the specific form of the Jacobian at a wall yielding \beq \Lambda_2 \dxdx{y}{\eta} -\Lambda_3 \dxdx{x}{\eta} +(\dxdx{y}{\eta}d_x- \dxdx{x}{\eta} d_y)=0. \eeq
+It can be simplified by benefiting from the specific form of the Jacobian at a wall yielding \beq \Lambda_2 \dxdx{y}{\eta} -\Lambda_3 \dxdx{x}{\eta} +(\dxdx{y}{\eta}d_x- \dxdx{x}{\eta} d_y)=0. \eeq

 The adjoint consistency of the FV scheme of interest is discussed hereafter referring to the formal equations (\ref{e:conttc}) and (\ref{e:contbc}).
 Using a structured mesh, the JST scheme in the $i$-direction reads (the $j$ subscripts have been dropped for the sake of readability): \bea F^{JST}_{i+1/2} = \tfrac{1}{2} ({\bf F}(W_i)+{\bf F}(W_{i+1}))\cdot S_{i+1/2} &-&k^2 \nu_{i+1/2} \kappa_{i+1/2} (W_{i+1}-W_i) \nonumber \\ &+& \overline{k^4}_{i+1/2} \kappa_{i+1/2} (W_{i+2}-3 W_{i+1}+3 W_{i} - W_{i-1}) \\ \nu_i = \frac{|p_{i+1}-2 p_i + p_{i-1}|}{(p_{i+1}+2 p_i + p_{i-1})}~~&&~~~ \nu_{i+1/2} = \max (\nu_i,\nu_{i+1})~~~~~ \\ \overline{k^4}_{i+1/2}= \max (0,k^4-\nu_{i+1/2} k^2)~~~&&~~ \kappa_{i+1/2}= |\overline{U}_{i+1/2}.S_{i+1/2}|+c_{i+1/2} \| S_{i+1/2} \|, \eea